Shelby Mustang: 2013 Shelby GT350

-The 2011 Ford Mustang GT from Shelby was previously only offered in a white exterior color with Guardsman Blue Le Mans racing stripes running the length of the vehicle, and the 2012 model saw the addition of two new colors; Race Red with white LeMans stripes and Kona Blue with white LeMans stripes.
-The 2013 model year added even more color options in the form of Grabber Blue, Sterling Gray Metallic, "Gotta Have It" Green, Candy Red Tint Coat Metallic, Ingot Silver Metallic, "Deep Impact" Blue Metallic (replaces Kona Blue Metallic), Race Red, Performance White, and Black.
+The 2011 Ford Mustang GT from Shelby was previously only offered in a Performance White exterior color with Guardsman Blue Le Mans racing stripes running the length of the vehicle, and the 2012 model saw the addition of two new colors; Race Red with White Le Mans stripes and Kona Blue with White Le Mans stripes.
+The 2013 model year added even more color options in the form of Grabber Blue, Sterling Gray Metallic, "Gotta Have It" Green, Candy Red Tint Coat Metallic, Ingot Silver Metallic, "Deep Impact" Blue Metallic (replacing Kona Blue), Race Red, Performance White, and Black.
 These new colors could be combined with Satin Black or Gloss White stripes and a new set of wheels in Satin Black or Bright Silver Metallic.
 Other styling cues for 2013 included a glass roof option, Recaro Seats, and a modified custom rear valance.

 Changes for the 2013 model year also included a one piece drive shaft, more powerful brakes, cooling enhancements, and a color coordinated billet aluminum engine cap set.

-Prototype Demonstrator
+2013 Prototype Demonstrator

-It was a prototype of GT350 used as a track demonstrator vehicle; which ended up not being used that much as anticipated.
+A prototype of the 2013 GT350 was used as a track demonstrator vehicle, which ended up not being used as much as anticipated.
 It had a 624 hp supercharged V8 engine, premium interior with Recaro seats, gauges, and 6 piston Wilwood brakes in the front and 4 piston calipers in the rear.
 It was in the 2013 sales literature and is one of the Heritage Center show cars.

-2013 Shelby GTS
+2014 Shelby GT350

+Production was slimmed in anticipation for the next generation of Mustang, 87 GT350s were made in 2014.
+This included 73 coupes and 14 convertibles.